Mr. Writer: Background

 "Mr. Writer" is track three on Just Enough Education to Perform.
 In the album's booklet, vocalist Kelly Jones explained that he first started writing the song around the same time that he wrote "I Stopped to Fill My Car Up", the closing track from Stereophonics' previous album, Performance and Cocktails (1999).
 He first came up with the verse chords, then the line "Mr. Writer, why don't you tell it like it is", at which point he stopped working on the lyrics for several months.
 While in Europe, Jones practiced the chords on touring musician Tony Kirkham's keyboard.

 Later, at Monnow Valley Studio in Wales, Jones and songwriter-producer Marshall Bird were listening to Stevie Wonder's 1972 album Talking Book.
 The album's second track, "Maybe Your Baby", caught their attention due to its "really druggy lazy fucked up feel", and both men agreed to make "Mr. Writer" similar in tone.
 Together, they combined the "Mr. Writer" chords and "Maybe Your Baby"-inspired riffs while Jones wrote the lyrics to the first verse and bridge that night.
 Afterwards, producer Steve Bush completed the demo recording by providing bass guitar and drums.

 The song was written as response to a journalist who had toured with the band and later gave them negative reviews.
 The song has been attributed as one of the factors that has caused the group's uneasy relationship with the media.
 In a 2008 interview with The Guardian, Jones admitted that "...every journalist thought ['Mr. Writer'] was about them.
 It took me 10 minutes to write and 10 years to explain."

 Versions

-A live version from Millennium Stadium Cardiff appears on the "Vegas Two Times" single, and a live acoustic version appears as track one on CD2 on the "Mr. Writer" singles, which also includes live acoustic versions of "Hurry Up and Wait" and "Don't Let Me Down".
+A live version from Millennium Stadium Cardiff appears on the "Vegas Two Times" single, and a live acoustic version appears as track one on CD2 on the "Mr. Writer" singles, which also includes live acoustic versions of "Hurry Up and Wait" and the Beatles' "Don't Let Me Down".